-The Knot 2015 Real Weddings Study indicates that Hawaii is one of the 25 most expensive states to get married in, but it may surprise you to know that it isn't in the top 10 or even the top 20.
-The average cost for a Hawaii wedding in 2015 was $28,212.
-The chart above helps break down what brides and grooms paid to get married in Hawaii in 2015.
+The Knot 2019 Real Weddings Study indicates that Hawaii is one of the 20 most expensive states to get married in, but it may surprise you to know that it isn't in the top 10.
+The average cost for a Hawaii wedding in 2019 was $32,900 ($1,000 less than the national average of $33,900).
+On average, couples spent $26,800 on their ceremony and venue last year, making it the 17th most expensive place to get married.
 While you can use this information to help estimate what your Hawaii destination wedding cost may be, remember that things like plane tickets and hotel reservations may vary in price at different times of the year.

 Basic Legal Requirements for Getting Married in Hawaii

 The State of Hawaii issues marriage licences and has a handy online system that makes it easy for out-of-state couples to fill out and pay for their marriage license application.
 This way, you can get the ball rolling on the license requirement before you even arrive at your Hawaii wedding location.
 You'll have to finalize your license in person with a state marriage license agent, though, so make sure you build in time for that before your wedding ceremony.
 Make sure you comply these requirements for marriage license applicants, which apply to the majority of couples getting married in Hawaii:

 - Both applicants must be at least 18 years old; younger applicants may be ineligible or require official consent from a legal guardian